nshmura/dsio/README.md

 `dsio` is a command line tool for [Google Cloud Datastore](https://cloud.google.com/datastore/).
 As this tool is under development, please use this tool in your own risk.
-And any issue requests and bug reports are welcome :)
+And any feature requests or bug reports are welcome :)

 ### Features
 - Bulk upsert entities to Datastore